aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 ![](images/monitoring-spike-example.png)

-### Step 4: Cloud Map Namespaces
+### Step 4: AWS Cloud Map Namespaces

 We are almost ready to upgrade to Amazon ECS Service Connect, but before we do, I want to point out AWS Cloud Map namespaces that were created for you during the Cloudformation template deployment.
 If you navigate to the [AWS Cloud Map Console](https://console.aws.amazon.com/cloudmap/home/namespaces), you'll see the two namespaces hat were created for you.

-> Note: If you don't see any namespaces in the Cloud Map Console, be sure to select the correct region for your deployment.
+> Note: If you don't see any namespaces in the AWS Cloud Map Console, be sure to select the correct region for your deployment.

 Below is an example of what you should see: